 It depends on the cause of the broken pipes.
 If they are broken due to a covered peril outside of themselves, they would be covered.

-If they are broken due to negligence, the cost would be on the homeowner.
-If they are broken due to a pipe-related peril, the cost to remove the slab may be covered but not the pipes themselves.
+However, if they are broken due to negligence, the cost would be on the homeowner.
+Lastly, if the pipes are broken due to a pipe-related peril, the cost to remove the slab may be covered but not the pipes themselves.

 Does homeowners insurance cover pipe replacement?